Viacom (2005–2019): Re-merger deal with CBS

 On September 9, 2018, Moonves left CBS after being accused by twelve women of sexual assault.
 National Amusements agreed to not propose a CBS-Viacom merger for at least two years after the date of the settlement.

 On May 30, 2019, CNBC reported that CBS and Viacom would explore merger discussions in mid-June 2019.
 CBS's board of directors was revamped with people who were open to a merger.
 The re-merger was made possible with the resignation of Moonves (who opposed all attempts for a Viacom merger).
 The talks had started following rumors of CBS acquiring Starz from Lionsgate.
 Reports say that CBS and Viacom reportedly set August 8 as an informal deadline for reaching an agreement to recombine the two media companies.
 CBS announced to acquire Viacom as part of the re-merger deal for up to $15.4 billion.

 On August 2, 2019, it was reported that CBS and Viacom agreed to merge back into one entity.
 Both companies came to an agreement on the management team for its merger with Bakish serving as CEO of the combined company and president and acting CEO of CBS, as Joseph Ianniello oversees the CBS-branded assets.
-However, on August 7, 2019, both CBS and Viacom delayed their merger announcement as the two companies reported the quarterly earnings, though the talks about the re-merger continues.
+However, on August 7, 2019, both CBS and Viacom delayed their merger announcement as the two companies reported the quarterly earnings, though the talks about the re-merger continued.

-On August 13, 2019, CBS and Viacom officially announced their merger; CBS would purchase Viacom and change its name to ViacomCBS.
-Bakish would become president and CEO of ViacomCBS with Ianniello serving as chairman and CEO of CBS, where he would oversee the CBS-branded assets.
+On August 13, 2019, CBS and Viacom officially announced their merger; CBS would purchase Viacom and change its name to ViacomCBS (later renamed Paramount Global before merging with Skydance Media and National Amusements to form Paramount Skydance Corporation) Bakish would become president and CEO of ViacomCBS with Ianniello serving as chairman and CEO of CBS, where he would oversee the CBS-branded assets.
 Shari Redstone would also serve as chairwoman of the new company.
 On October 29, 2019, National Amusements approved the re-merger deal and expected to close the deal in early December with the recombined company trading its shares on Nasdaq under the symbols "VIAC" and "VIACA".
 On December 4, the deal was completed.